A friend recently gave me an RT-654A/TRC-77. Also known as the TRC-77A. The RT-654(*) is the basic component of the “AN/TRC-77” set.

 When tuning up into an antenna for a transmission, place the radio in Transmit mode, hold down the key and turn the “Ant.
 Tune” switch to one of the 12 detent positions that produces maximum brilliance (antenna current) from the Antenna Tuning Indicator lamp on the front panel.
 Simple, no thinking required.
 You’re good to go.
 The tuning lamp circuit includes a front panel switch to reduce the brightness when driving very low impedance antennas; the lamp can also be bypassed during light-discipline conditions (and get a little more RF output – not that the guy on the receiving end could possibly even notice).

 Above: Key down, Antenna Tune in position 3 delivering power to the antenna.
-On this first trial I worked KF6GC in Atascadero CA, a 178 mile shot on 7050 Kc.
+On this first trial I worked KF6GC in Atascadero CA, a 178 mile shot on 7050 Kc, mid-day.
 Easy.
 My second contact was with K3SEW in Howard PA, 2350 miles again on 7050 Kc (using a dipole).
 Ron is always good for a cross-country radio check on 7050.
 Five to seven miles indeed.
 This set is easily capable of cross-continent comms on a fairly routine basis.

 Antennas provided: AT-1098/TRC-77, is a set of 3 color-coded wires (white, purple, red) of length 57, 40 and 25 feet respectively, depending upon the frequency band in use (see table in manual).
 This slant wire is a quick, simple, compromise antenna, although not particularly good for “long ranges”.
+But consistent with “5-7 miles” planning ranges.

 Note that each of those 3 wires is shorter than one quarter wavelength at the lowest frequency in the range specified.
 This means they will all present a capacitive load to the radio with a fairly low resistive component.
 The simple output network was designed to drive this capacitive load to avoid large tuning excursions possible on either side of resonance – requiring an additional adjustable reactance.
 The counterpoise assembly consists of two fifty foot “ground” wires.